pstroe/chartering-new-realms-2024/chapter1.md

 Because of the various implementations of the LLMs, with the Llama herd being run locally, and Gemini, GPT-4o and the custom GPTs being run through their online interface, different approaches had to be taken.

 Overall, the ParlaMint schema was simplified as to compartementalize the different elements of the structure.
 The input prompt was always structured by giving an example of the raw data, an example of the structured, corresponding XML section and a set of instructions {cite:p}`sahoo_2024`.
-Depending on whether the LLM was called via API or it's online interface, it was either guided onwards through repeating the instruction, or iterative refinement {cite:p}`vijayan_2023`.
+Depending on whether the LLM was called via API or its online interface, it was either guided onwards through repeating the instruction, or iterative refinement {cite:p}`vijayan_2023`.
 Furthermore, persona prompting and chain of thought prompting was attempted where appropriate.
 For a detailed description of the approaches, please view the [Experiments and Results](experiments) section.

 #### Evaluation
 To evaluate the work of the LLMs automatically, a twofold approach was selected, where both the structure, [Evaluation XML Schema](evaluation_xml) and the content, [Evaluation Content](evaluation_content) of the processed file was assessed.